food as relationship

 What is food?
 Few of us probably have ever paused to wonder.
 But a closer look at how we relate to food can reveal much about how we show up in relationship generally.
 It is, therefore, a question worth chewing on, and we can expect that what we learn about ourselves and food will look a little different for each of us.

-What is food?
+Food has many faces.
 Food is fuel and function, passion and excess -- the essential and the unnecessary.
 Food is identity and community.
 Food is personal and political.
 It is what we take fully into ourselves and what we reject.
 Food is what we nurture and what we withhold.
 It is pride and self-loathing.
 It is medicine and poison.
 Food is fullness and hunger.
 It is hope and despair, pleasure and deprivation, thirst and longing and desperation.
 Food is wholeness and fragmentation.
-It is all the parts coming together to make one, and the one that it is broken down again.
+It is all the parts coming together to make one, and the one that is broken down again.
 Food is life and death.
 It is art and destruction.
 Food is stored energy.
 It is potential and possibility.
 It is process and transformation.
 Food is the perfect mirror.
-It is always both itself and the person who is eating it.
+It is always both itself and the thing that is eating it.
 Food is whatever we bring to the table.
 Food is relationship.
 An encounter with food is an intimate encounter with the full range and reality of our humanity -- a visceral experience of the overlap between need and choice.
 And when we see food for what it is, then we see ourselves.

 become a food groupie